It sounds a bit boring really. Like it’s a personality trait that’s not going to find itself on a motivational poster anytime soon.

 - easier to train

 - less likely to require external motivation

 In short, persistence is a strong indicator of self-discipline.

 Self-discipline has been scientifically proven to be a better indicator of success that talent.
 Studies from the US show that a ‘major reason for students falling short of their intellectual potential [is] their failure to exercise self-discipline’.

-In a time where marketing is actively targeting your reduced attention span (according to this article it’s now just 8 seconds), persistence can help you stand out from the crowd.
+In a time where marketing is actively targeting your reduced attention span (according to some unverified sources it’s now just 8 seconds (yes that’s one second less than a golf fish)), persistence can help you stand out from the crowd.

 But how do you develop persistence?

 You could ‘brute force’ your way into persistence, with a huge amount of willpower and a complete lack of distractions.

 Or, you could take steps to actively increase your powers of persistence.
 And you’ll probably see benefits across all areas of your life, from school to work, and even simple things like keeping your bedroom tidy.